 RAID (Wiki link) is a nice way to ensure your stuff stays online in case of a drive failure, but it is not a replacement for having backups.

-Sometimes restoration from a RAID drive fails, and you can still lose all your data.
+However, restoration from a RAID drive sometimes fails, and you can still lose all your data.
 So, I repeat: RAID is a tool for improving service availability (and/or performance), but it is not a backup.
 Don’t rely on it for that.

 Myth 3: One cloud copy is enough